hdShang/arxiv-daily/docs/cs-RO/2025-05-13/papers/250508213v1-handcept-a-visual-inertial-fusion-framework-for-accurate-propriocept.md

 ---
 layout: default
-title: HandCept: A Visual-Inertial Fusion Framework for Accurate Proprioception in Dexterous Hands
+title: "HandCept: A Visual-Inertial Fusion Framework for Accurate Proprioception in Dexterous Hands"
 ---

 # HandCept: A Visual-Inertial Fusion Framework for Accurate Proprioception in Dexterous Hands